Learn about Capitol Reef National Park from your classroom!

-The park visitor center has museum exhibits and an eighteen minute movie.
-Your group can be scheduled for ranger-led orientation presentation.
+The park visitor center has museum exhibits and an 18-minute orientation movie (also available online).

-Facilities are located at the visitor center, picnic area, some trailheads, at the park's east entrance along Utah Highway 24, and in the campground (please do not trespass through campsites).
+Flush toilets and sinks are located at the visitor center and picnic area.
+Vault toilets are located at many trailheads.
 There are no facilities on the trails, so use the restrooms before you hike.

 The picnic area, located on the Scenic Drive south of the visitor center, is open to all visitors.
 Picnic tables, metal grills, a drinking fountain, and shaded grassy areas are available.
 Please do not feed or approach wildlife, such as marmots and deer.

 Capitol Reef National Park has been set aside by Congress to be preserved for future generations because of its valuable resources.
 Inform your students that everything in the national park is protected, from rocks to wildflowers to wild animals.
 Respect wildlife.
 Stay on designated trails only.
 Dispose of trash properly.
 Leave no trace.

-Educational Group Fee Waivers are available to groups traveling the Scenic Drive for educational purposes.
-Requests must be submitted two weeks prior to your visit.
-Applications can be found on the Fee Waiver Application.
+Fee waivers are available for groups traveling the Scenic Drive for educational purposes.
+Fee waiver requests must be submitted at least two weeks prior to your visit.
+Qualifications for fee waivers can be found on the Fee Waiver Application.
 Fill out sections 1, 2, and 5 and email, mail, or fax completed form to Capitol Reef National Park.
 If you have any questions, please contact the Fee Office during normal business hours at (435) 425-4173 or email the Fee Office.